-- · Increased the base salary for Mr. Wynn. - · Based on Company EBITDA that far exceeded our goals, awarded NEOs annual incentive awards at maximum levels for 2011 performance. - Determined no additional equity awards were necessary during 2011 (none were made in 2010 either), in light of the significant grants awarded to the Company's most senior executive officers in 2009. - Established a \$10 million cash retention award to Ms. Chen, payable in ten years, in recognition of her contribution and continued importance to our Macau resort. - Mr. Wynn received a \$2 million discretionary bonus from the Wynn Macau Limited Board of Directors for his contribution to the extraordinary performance of Wynn Macau for 2011.
+- Ø Increased the base salary for Mr. Wynn. - Ø Based on Company EBITDA that far exceeded our goals, awarded NEOs annual incentive awards at maximum levels for 2011 performance. - Ø Determined no additional equity awards were necessary during 2011 (none were made in 2010 either), in light of the significant grants awarded to the Company's most senior executive officers in 2009. - Ø Established a \$10 million cash retention award for Ms. Chen, payable in ten years, in recognition of her contribution and continued importance to our Macau resort. - Ø Based on his contribution to the extraordinary performance of Wynn Macau for 2011, the Wynn Macau, Limited Board of Directors awarded Mr. Wynn a \$2 million discretionary bonus.